 University of Nebraska President Ted Carter declared the COVID-19 global pandemic to be an "unusual circumstance" for the purpose of a tenure-clock extension (Executive Memorandum #18).
 A Tenure Clock Extension Request – Coronavirus Pandemic form has been created to expedite these requests.
 Faculty who are interested in requesting an extension should complete this form and submit it to their department chair/head/director and to their dean for signatures.
 This form is intended to streamline the university’s established process for requesting a tenure-clock extension: when this form is used, no additional justification or documentation is needed.

 Once the form is received in the appropriate vice chancellor’s office and approved, a tenure-clock extension contract will be prepared and routed for signatures (via DocuSign if needed).

-Any tenure-track faculty member who was employed by the university as such and who has not been given notification of non-reappointment is eligible to request a one-year extension of their tenure clock.
-The option to request a tenure-clock extension applies equally to faculty members who may have received previous extensions for other reasons, such as family formation or medical leave, as well as to those who have not previously received such an extension.
+Any tenure-track faculty member who was employed by the university as such for any portion of the period January 1, 2020 through June 30, 2021 and who has not been given notification of non-reappointment is eligible to request an extension of their tenure clock.
+Those employed by the university in tenure-track positions during the spring 2020 semester may request an extension of up to two years; all other eligible faculty may request a one-year extension.
+The option to request a tenure clock extension applies equally to faculty members who may have received previous extensions for other reasons, such as family formation or medical leave, as well as to those who have not previously received such an extension.